wmews-hw/documentation-framework/README.md

 ## Install content

 The last step is install the version of the content that you want to see in your portal.
-It can also be done using content from MASTER, branch, tag, or a specific commit.
+It can also be done using content from MASTER, branch, tag, commit, or from local.

+> **NOTE:** Before installing a content make sure you have removed the previous in case there is a `documentation` already installed:
+> `yarn remove documentation`

 ### Installing content from MASTER